ningguo99/binnight-mern/README.md

 # BinNight MERN #
 BinNight using MongoDB, Express.js, React.js, and Node.js to check the next bin collection days based on user's location.
-The frontend side (website) is mainly for the promotion of BinNight Android App and still under development.
+The frontend side (website) is still under development and mainly for the promotion of BinNight Android App. <b>For advanced functions please download BinNight on Google Play Store.</b>

 [https://www.bin-night.com](https://www.bin-night.com)